Schools Uniting Neighborhoods

 5. How are students enrolled?
 It’s mostly first-come, first-served, with a few exceptions for teacher recommendations.
 If classes fill, students will be placed in their 2nd or 3rd choice classes; eventually, we may institute a Wait List.

 6. What does a typical day of SUN look like?
 Dinner @ 2:40; 1st period class (academic) from 3:05 – 3:55PM; 2nd period class (enrichment/recreation) from 4:00 – 5:10.

 7. Is transportation provided?
 Students who regularly ride the school bus can take the Activity Bus home.
 Everyone else should be picked up or walk/bike home.
 The buses will take students to their regular bus stops, but the route may be slightly different as the stops are all consolidated (as needed) into just two buses– North and South.

 8. What is “INSERT NAME OF CLASS”?
 Read the Activity Guide, which includes a description of each SUN class offered this term.
-If you still have questions, see Ms. Erika!
+If you still have questions, see one of your SUN Staff!

 9. Can I come to just 1st period or just 2nd period of SUN?
-No. If you have extenuating circumstances, your parent needs to call Ms. Erika, but the rule is that if you’re here for SUN, you are expected to participate in both periods.
+No. If you have extenuating circumstances, your parent needs to call Everardo Martinez, but the rule is that if you’re here for SUN, you are expected to participate in both periods.